software-students-spring2024/1-specification-exercise-aj-ai/README.md

 - As a user, I want to be able to delete tasks, so I can remove the tasks that are no longer applicable.
 - As a user, I want to be able to edit the tasks, so I can modify them as needed.
 - As a user, I want to be alerted when certain deadlines are approaching, so that I can keep on top of my tasks.
+- As a user, I want the ability to see tasks that are past due, so I can know whether I failed to complete a task.

 ## Activity Diagrams
 As a user, I want to have an account, so I can login from different phones and save tasks.